iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 * For the parameters radius = 10 & PI = 3.14, we will always have the same the result: 314.0
 * For the parameters radius = 10 & PI = 42, we will always have the same the result: 4200

-Another concept which a functional programming follows is *Immutability*.
+Another concept which functional programming follows is *Immutability*.
 ### What's Immutability?

 Definition of **immutable** is